One-legged crook snatched 40 chains

 According to the cops, Ansari uses crutches to walk and hangs them on his scooter while committing his crimes.
 This helped him gain sympathy and he managed to pass through naakabandis without much scrutiny.

-Case in point On September 5, as Dakshata Kadam, a housewife, was stepping out of a tailor's shop, Ansari lunged at her and snatched her mangalsutra.
+On September 5, as Dakshata Kadam, a housewife, was stepping out of a tailor's shop, Ansari lunged at her and snatched her mangalsutra.
 While he was trying to escape, Kadam raised an alarm and a beat constable S Karade, who was on patrol duty, gave chase and nabbed Ansari.

 Ansari was produced before the Girgaum court, and was remanded to police custody.
 "He has confessed to at least 40 cases till now.
 He operates on a scooter, and hangs his crutches on the two-wheeler to gain sympathy during police nakabandis," Kate added.